Oliver Kylington

-Oliver Kylington (/ˈtʃɪlɪŋtən/ CHIL-ing-tən; born 19 May 1997) is a Swedish professional ice hockey defenceman who currently plays for Djurgårdens IF of the Swedish Hockey League (SHL).
+Oliver Kylington (/ˈtʃɪlɪŋtən/ CHIL-ing-tən; born 19 May 1997) is a Swedish professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for Djurgårdens IF of the Swedish Hockey League (SHL).
 He previously played in the National Hockey League (NHL) for the Calgary Flames, who drafted him 60th overall in the 2015 NHL entry draft, Colorado Avalanche and Anaheim Ducks.

 Early life

 Kylington was born in Stockholm to a Swedish father and an Eritrean mother.
 His mother, Teber Zeru, settled in Sweden as a teenage refugee from the Eritrean War of Independence.
 She and Kylington's father Börje met in Stockholm.
 By the time he reached adulthood, all of Kylington's mother's family lived in Sweden.

 Kylington grew up in Sundbyberg in the Stockholm urban area, where he played handball, floorball, football, and ice hockey.
 Since his childhood, he has been mentored by Johnny Oduya, to whom he was introduced by his father.